vvvar/PeakEater/README.md

 ## Installation

-1. Go to <a href="https://github.com/vvvar/PeakEater/releases/latest"><b>latest release</b></a> page.
+1. Go to <a href="https://github.com/vvvar/PeakEater/releases/latest"><b>the latest release</b></a> page.
-2. In the Assets section choose installer for your platform.
+2. In the Assets section choose the installer for your platform.

 ### macOS

-Supported formats are: VST3, AU, LV2, CLAP.
+Supported formats are VST3, AU, LV2 and CLAP.
 Tested on: macOS 12.6.2
 Processors: Intel(x86_64), Apple Silicon M1+(arm64)

-Install plugin via **.dmg** file.
-Drag plugin in format of choice into folder with your plugins.
+Install the plugin via the **.dmg** file.
+Drag the plugin in a format of your choice into the folder with your plugins.

 > **Note**<br />
 > Plugin is build as an Universal Binary.
 This means that same plugin supports both x86_64 and Apple Silicon(M1+).
 Just install it and it will automatically run natively with respect to your processor.